Why The Bloodvein?

 In 2013 an expected decision on the application was postponed by the UNESCO committee meeting in Phnom Penh, Cambodia.
 However, bid organizers are optimistic that Pimachiowin Aki (as the overall site is known) will soon receive its UN designation.

 A June 2014 Winnipeg Free Press article updated the situation by a year.
-In mid-2016 the withdrawal of support for the project by Pikangikum First Nation derailed the application.
+In mid-2016 the withdrawal of support for the project by Pikangikum First Nation in Ontario derailed the application.
 (See this CBC article.
-Never stated is exactly why it did so!
-Also not clear is why Berens River First Nation and the territory to the east of it were never included in any map of the proposed site.
+Apparently, errors in the report having to do with Pikangikum’s treaty rights were the reason.)
+Not clear is why Berens River First Nation and the territory to the east of it were never included in any map of the proposed site.
 See below for the original and final versions of Pimachiowin Aki.

-On top of everything else that the Bloodvein has going for it, another big draw for me was its significance as a major pictograph site.
-There are at least a dozen different sites along the river system with Anishinaabe-inspired rock paintings that provide entry points to their traditional culture.
+On top of everything else that the Bloodvein has going for it, another big draw for me was its significance as a river with a number of pictograph sites.
+There are at least a dozen different sites with Anishinaabe-inspired rock paintings that provide entry points to their traditional culture.
 While many of the pictographs have faded beyond any hope of being “read”, there is still enough there to make you forget that you’re on a canoe trip as you sit like a pilgrim in front of the ochre images painted by the shamans of old.

 Mapping The Route: